gft-academy-pl/gcp-data-analysis-with-bigquery/02-bigquery.md

 	GROUP BY t.year, t.client) AS a
 ) AS b WHERE b.tran_rank <= 10
 ```

+Cumulated number of transactions and trades value (in mld PLN) for given region and year.
 ```sql
 CREATE VIEW `{GOOGLE_CLOUD_PROJECT}.gft_academy_trades_analysis.transaction_by_year_region` AS SELECT t.year, t.region, count(*) number_of_transactions,